the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 ## Local Component State

-Local component state, also known as internal state, allows you to save, modify, and delete properties stored in your component.
+Local component state, also known as internal component state, allows you to save, modify, and delete properties stored in your component.
 The ES6 class component then uses a constructor to initialize local component state.
 The constructor is called only once, when the component initializes:

 Let's introduce a class constructor.